Christmas In Amish Country Ohio

 At the Christmas Open House in Berlin, you’ll find the local shops decorated for the holiday season with lights, luminaries, wreaths, and Christmas trees.
 It’s the perfect time to buy unique Christmas gifts for your family and friends.

-Celebrating the reason for the season, the Berlin Live Nativity Parade (usually Thanksgiving weekend) rings in the Christmas season.
+Celebrating the reason for the season, the Berlin Live Nativity Parade takes place on Friday, November 29, 2024 at 6:30pm and rings in the Christmas season.
 The live nativity parade with vibrant floats, festive holiday songs, and an appearance by Santa is one of the best ways to celebrate Christmas in Amish Country Ohio.
 The parade is followed by sweet treats of hot chocolate and cookies, caroling and a candle lighting ceremony on the Berlin Square.

 Watch A Live Theater Performance

 Live theater performances bring to life the old traditions of an Amish Country Christmas.
-If you want to experience the old-fashioned Christmas feel, head to the Amish Country Theater to watch Christmas in the Country.
+If you want to experience the old-fashioned Christmas feel, head to the Amish Country Theater to watch a variety of family-friendly Christmas shows.

 However, that’s not the only performance in Amish Country!
-If you visit the Ohio Star Theater at Dutch Valley, you can see many other fun and entertaining performances, including Christmas Tree Ship, HCA – The Nutcracker and A Tribute to Trans-Siberian Orchestra concert.
+If you visit the Ohio Star Theater at Dutch Valley, you can see many other fun and entertaining performances, including A Christmas Carol, HCA – The Nutcracker and A Tribute to Trans-Siberian Orchestra concert.
 So, for a delightful Christmas in Amish Country Ohio, make sure to watch at least one of these theatre shows.

 Visit Tis The Season Christmas Shop